Biker Mice from Mars: UK/US

+Film adaptation

+Rick Ungar stated during the series run, he had received offers from Hollywood producers about a possible live-action feature film adaptation for sometime in Summer 1995 to be produced by David Chan who had produced the live-action Teenage Mutant Ninja Turtles films.

 2006 revival

 The Biker Mice from Mars returned to television in 2006.
 The 2006 Biker Mice from Mars series is a continuation of the story, while giving more airtime to another character, General Stoker.

 The new 28-episode series began airing in the United Kingdom on Toonattik on GMTV on August 26, 2006.
-However, due to production problems at the studio in the Philippines the series was not finalized until late 2007, resulting in the launch in the United States and many other countries being delayed until 2008 as it still needed to be dubbed.
+However, due to production problems at the studio in the Philippines, the series was not finalized until late 2007, resulting in the launch in the United States and many other countries being delayed until 2008, as it still needed to be dubbed.

 The series was largely influenced by the major toy line that was manufactured by Italian giant Giochi Preziosi in 2005.
 GP retained Pangea as developers of the toy line, working in tandem with creator and executive producer, Rick Ungar.
 Characters, vehicles, and weapons used in the series were first developed by Pangea and turned over to G7 Animation for integration into the series.
-The team of Ungar, G7, and Pangea collaborated in order to maintain consistency between the intellectual property and the execution of the primary toy range, as the GP licensing monies were utilized to set in motion the series development.
+The teams of Ungar, G7, and Pangea collaborated in order to maintain consistency between the intellectual property and the execution of the primary toy range, as the GP licensing monies were utilized to set in motion the series development.